ZigaVukcevicDev/k6/06-soak-test/runnable-example.md

-# Runnable example of breakpoint test
+# Runnable example of soak test

 Table of contents